Drake Supporting Nicki Minaj Post-Meek Mill Split: Should Jennifer Lopez Be Worried? [Rumor]

 It’s been reported for months that Nicki has been working on her forthcoming album with multiple producers, with current plans to drop the record sometime this year.
 Now that Meek is out of the picture and Drake is making the effort to be friends with her again, fans shouldn’t rule out the chances of Drizzy collaborating with his long-time pal on a song.

-Drake, who reportedly worked with Jennifer and Taylor Swift on their own projects recently, as mentioned by TMZ, is also said to be gearing up for the release of his own mixtape, so there’s definitely a chance that Nicki Minaj will feature on a track by the rapper — but, of course, that’ll only be if Minaj is on the same page as the “One Dance” star and wants to mend things with him.
+Drake, who reportedly worked with Jennifer and Taylor Swift on their own projects recently, as mentioned by TMZ, is also said to be gearing up for the release of his own mixtape, so there’s definitely a chance that Nicki Minaj will feature on a track by the rapper — but, of course, that will only be if Minaj is on the same page as the “One Dance” star and wants to mend things with him.

 [Featured Image by Larry Busacca/Getty Images for Pepsi]